ohmycloud/website/rst/manual.rst

     result = n

-noReturn pragma
+noReturn 编译指示
 ---------------
 The ``noreturn`` pragma is used to mark a proc that never returns.

-acyclic pragma
+acyclic 编译指示
 --------------
 The ``acyclic`` pragma applies to type declarations.
 It is deprecated and ignored.

-final pragma
+final 编译指示
 ------------
 The ``final`` pragma can be used for an object type to specify that it cannot be inherited from.
 Note that inheritance is only available for